Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Event Selection and Data Analysis

 \section{Event Selection and Data Analysis}

+The data used for this analysis is taken during December 2018, contains $\sim$9.2\,million events and corresponds to 14 hours 20 minutes of run time with a trigger rate of $\sim$180\,Hz.
 The hardware trigger records events with hits in four fixed trigger layers within a coincidence time window.
 This recorded data contains the single muon events, as well as events with multiple trajectories due to hadronic showers and electronic noise.
 Sample events of these two types are shown in Fig.~\ref{fig:muonhadron}.
+The hadrons can give a shower of hits, which may create multiple trajectories and create separate clusters in many layers.
+On the other hand in general the tracks created by single muons won't create many clusters in a layer, even though the hits would be in consecutive strips due to sharing of induced charge and other correlated electronic noise.
+With these considerations, a layer that has only one cluster and with cluster-size$\leq$3 is selected explicitly for a good position resolution \cite{pethu1}.
+The above criterion also eliminates the shower events and the layers with outliers mainly due to electronic noise.
 The study in this paper is performed using only the single muon events.
-The induced signal due to the single muon gives the clear trajectories and the strip multiplicity is less than four for the avalanche signal.
-The hadrons can give a shower of hits, which may create multiple trajectories and the hits may not be consecutive strips in layers.
-On the other hand only single trajectories are generated due to single muons, where even multiple hits are in consecutive strips due to sharing of induced charge.
-With these considerations, a layer that has consecutive hits up to the strip multiplicity of three is considered for this study \cite{pethu1}.
-The above criteria eliminates the shower events and the layers with outliers, mainly due to electronics noise.
+The induced signal due to the single muon gives clear trajectories and the strip multiplicity is less than four for the avalanche signal.
+The cluster-size for selected muon events where at least 6 layers are used to find the muon trajectory and considering the hits within only $\pm$20\,ns of the muon time is shown in Fig.~\ref{fig:clustersize}.
+For these distributions, first a hit is linked with the muon trajectory and then the consecutive hits are clustered together after removing dead strips in the strip list.